NBISweden/grave/README.md

 > [!IMPORTANT]
 > **Limitations**:<br>
 > - Only NVIDIA GPUs are supported.
 Specify the NVIDIA SLURM partition with `--gpu_partition` (default: gpu).<br>
-> - `Parabricks` updates less frequently than `vg`, thus outputs between the two are unlikely to be identical.<br>
+> - `Parabricks` updates less frequently than `vg`, thus outputs between the implemented versions may not be identical.<br>
 > - Some graph indexes are not compatible between the two tools and must be recomputed, due to underlying `vg` version differences.<br>
-> - `Parabricks 4.7.0` does not output GAM, surjecting directly to BAM.
-This prevents genotyping with `vg call`.<br>
+> - `Parabricks 4.7.0` surjects directly to BAM, disabling genotyping with `vg call`, which uses GAM.<br>
-> - It also does not support custom alignment scoring, such as for mismatches or gap opens/extensions.<br>
+> - `Parabricks 4.7.0` does not support custom alignment scoring, such as mismatches/gap opens/gap extensions.<br>
+> - `grave` does not support GPU-accelerated `giraffe` for multi-reference graphs.
+Please request it if you need it.<br>

 TODO UPDATE    ![Run times](assets/runtimes.png)

-TODO: fix this : Timings refer to the entire alignment modules, not just the aligners themselves.<br>
+TODO: Time the aligners themselves, not the module.
-TODO: fix this - what size readset was used.
-Use a single large real sample.
-All tests were run with the same readsets.<br>
-TODO check and fix - Note that while the figure shows performance with 64 cpus for `bwa` and `vg giraffe`, within `grave` `bwa` defaults to 6 cpus.
+TODO CPU tools were run with 64 cpus.
+All tests were run on a SIZE/coverage sample.

 #### Was your graph built with more than one reference sample?